dannyhorodniczy/LandrTechnicalTest/README.md

 ```
 Note: if port 9090 is already in use, you can change the port number in the second command, i.e, `-p my_available_port:8080`.

-Using your favourite API testing method, you can now GET and post to `http://localhost:9090/Geolocation`
+Using your favourite API testing method, you can now GET and POST to `http://localhost:9090/Geolocation`

-When POSTing, you are required to pass the IP addresses with the following JSON:
+When POSTing, you are required to pass the IP addresses with the following JSON in the body:
 ```
 {
     "ipAddresses": [